 The current economic downturn has led to a dip in demand for oil in many countries and a slowdown of operations.
 This leaves a lot of room for oil and gas companies to focus their attention on adopting data science technologies and becoming data efficient.

 Analytics software can be used to monitor the drawing of oil from wells and subsea pipelines.
 It can draw out potential issues before they develop and ensure that all the processes are running smoothly without interruption.
-Currently, analytics software is being used for boosting efficiency in areas like simulating production assets to reflect potential operating performance, real-time monitoring of well abnormalities for optimizing safety and performance and conducting trials of analytical models in cloud environments through data science sandboxes.
+Currently, analytics software is being used for boosting efficiency in areas like simulating production assets to reflect potential operating performance, real-time monitoring of abnormalities for optimizing safety and performance, and conducting trials of analytical models in cloud environments through data science sandboxes.
 New and More Data Sources

-The above benefits highlight the fact that it’s important for organizations to have clean, usable data at every step of their operations in order to achieve operational efficiency without compromising on security.
-Investing in a data management platform like DataBlaze helps you consolidate your data from disparate sources, including IoT devices, to enable you to derive insights without writing a single line of code.
+The above benefits highlight the fact that organizations need to have clean, usable data at every step of their operations to achieve operational efficiency without compromising on security.
+Investing in a data management platform like DataBlaze Software helps you consolidate your data from disparate sources, including IoT devices, to enable you to derive insights without writing a single line of code.
 It saves you time and money and offers you an unparalleled view of your data.
 Advanced analytics can become an essential part of your strategy, but what’s most important is that your organization adopts a data-driven approach.